ivivanov/gointerview/content/concurrency/40-patterns.md

 ---

 ### 6. What are the key differences between "fan-out/fan-in" and "worker pool" patterns?

 The key differences between the "fan-out/fan-in" pattern and the "worker pool" pattern are:

-1. Task Distribution:
+**Task Distribution:**

-   - Fan-out/fan-in: Dynamically creates goroutines for each task, potentially leading to a large number of concurrent goroutines.
+- **Fan-out/fan-in:** Dynamically creates goroutines for each task, potentially leading to a large number of concurrent goroutines
-   - Worker pool: Uses a fixed number of worker goroutines that process tasks from a shared queue.
+- **Worker pool:** Uses a fixed number of worker goroutines that process tasks from a shared queue

-1. Concurrency Control:
+**Concurrency Control:**

-   - Fan-out/fan-in: Offers less control over maximum concurrency, as it can spawn many goroutines.
+- **Fan-out/fan-in:** Offers less control over maximum concurrency, as it can spawn many goroutines
-   - Worker pool: Provides better control over resource usage by limiting the number of concurrent workers.
+- **Worker pool:** Provides better control over resource usage by limiting the number of concurrent workers

-1. Flexibility:
+**Flexibility:**

-   - Fan-out/fan-in: More flexible for handling varying workloads and task types.
+- **Fan-out/fan-in:** More flexible for handling varying workloads and task types
-   - Worker pool: Better suited for consistent workloads and similar task types.
+- **Worker pool:** Better suited for consistent workloads and similar task types

-1. Resource Management:
+**Resource Management:**

-   - Fan-out/fan-in: May require additional mechanisms like semaphores or rate limiters for resource control.
+- **Fan-out/fan-in:** May require additional mechanisms like semaphores or rate limiters for resource control
-   - Worker pool: Inherently manages resources by limiting the number of concurrent workers.
+- **Worker pool:** Inherently manages resources by limiting the number of concurrent workers

-1. Implementation Complexity:
+**Implementation Complexity:**

-   - Fan-out/fan-in: Can be simpler to implement for small-scale tasks.
+- **Fan-out/fan-in:** Can be simpler to implement for small-scale tasks
-   - Worker pool: May require more setup but offers better long-term scalability.

-Both patterns can be used for concurrent processing, and the choice depends on specific application requirements and resource constraints.
+- **Worker pool:** May require more setup but offers better long-term scalability Both patterns can be used for concurrent processing, and the choice depends on specific application requirements and resource constraints.

 ---